NEC Faraday cups are designed for accurate measurement of ion beam intensity.

 The above beam power ratings are for a continuous beam with a diameter of 3mm or greater and with appropriate cooling.

-A complete Faraday cup system includes a Faraday cup, a controller for actuation, and either a picoammeter or log amp for current reading.
-NEC offers a local controller and a remote controller.
-NEC can also provide log amps and picoammeter.
+A complete Faraday cup system includes a Faraday cup, a controller for actuation, and either a picoammeter or logarithmic amplifier for current reading.
+NEC offers a local controller and a remote controller, as well as log amps and picoammeters as needed.
 See the Related Documents below for further information on these accessories.